ayeshasajid1034/Assignment_3/README.md

 doctors: a backend app written in python, which shows list of doctors
 appointments: a backend app written in python, which shows list of appointments

+## Docker and Kubernetes Tooling Guide
+This project leverages Docker and Kubernetes to streamline deployment and ensure consistency across environments.
+Docker is used to containerize the application, encapsulating all dependencies and configurations, making it easy to deploy and run on any machine.
+A Dockerfile defines the environment setup, and Docker Compose allows multiple services—such as the app and database—to be managed locally in a unified manner.
+For production, Kubernetes is used to orchestrate these containers at scale.
+Kubernetes configuration files (.yaml) define the application deployment, replica scaling, and service exposure.
+Together, Docker and Kubernetes enable smooth development, scalable deployment, and efficient resource management, supporting modern DevOps workflows.